Sage/streamlinejs/README.md

 The _fibers_ option can be activated by passing the `--fibers` option to the `_node` command or by setting the `fibers` option when registering streamline
 (see the `streamline.register(options)` function.

 The _generators_ option produces code for harmony generators.
-It uses the [galaxy](https://github.com/bjouhier/galaxy) module as runtime.
-It requires node.js version >= 0.11.4 or an experimental browser (latest Chrome Canary).
+It requires node.js version >= 0.11.4 or an recent browser.
 This options produces code which is similar to what you get with the fibers option, just a bit heavier because of the `yield` keywords.

 The _generators_ option can be activated by passing the `--generators` option to the `_node` command or by setting the `ganerators` option when registering streamline.
 If you run it with a loader you have to pass the `--harmony` option to `node`.